 It's almost everybody in the news media.

-And you know, I'm going to tell you something, Governor.
+And, you know, I'm going to tell you something, Governor.

 I spend a lot of time now doing more reporting than I've ever done in my career.

-And and we have a great team we've assembled, you know, Sarah Carter and John Solomon and Greg Jarrett and Tom Fitton and uh Jay Seculo's been amazing too, and there are others I'm going to forget some.
+And we have a great team we've assembled, you know, Sarah Carter and John Solomon and Greg Jarrett and Tom Fitton and Jay Seculo has been amazing too.

 Dr. Gork has been great.

-And I would argue that we break more news on this radio program and more news on my television program, and we have real evidence of what happened, who paid for the phony Russian dossier.
+And I would argue that we break more news on this radio program and more news on my television program.

-Uh, we have, we've broken more stories about a Pfizer warrant that was issued in spite of many denials.
+We've broken more stories about a Pfizer warrant that was issued in spite of many denials.

 We have broken the fact that there was an exoneration of Hillary after she committed many felonies before they even did an investigation.

-And the rest of the media, I mean, almost everybody exclusively in journalism totally ignores it.
+And the rest of the media, I mean, almost everybody, exclusively in journalism, totally ignores it.

-Well, when 91% of all the coverage of President Trump is negative, there's no objective person alive who could possibly say that that is a representative reporting of what is actually happened in his presidency.
+Well, when 91% of all the coverage of President Trump is negative, there's no objective person alive who could possibly say that that is a representative reporting of what has actually happened in his presidency.

 I get it that people don't like Trump.